Exawind/nalu-wind/docs/source/theory/boundaryConditions.rst

 However, the local pressure gradient for each boundary contribution is based on the difference between the interior integration point and the user-specified pressure which takes on the boundary value.
-This can optionally be modified to be a ``total pressure"---removing the kinetic energy associated with entrainment at the open.
+This can optionally be modified to be a "total pressure"---removing the kinetic energy associated with entrainment at the open.
 The interior integration point is determined by linear interpolation.
 For CVFEM, full elemental averaging is used while in EBVC discretization, the midpoint